MD Anderson Cancer Center Detective, University Police in Houston, Texas

 Ability to communicate with witnesses and complainants in an effective manner

-Prepare investigative and activity reports, maintain records and respond to correspondence.
+Prepares investigative and activity reports, maintains records and responds to correspondence.

-Conduct complex criminal investigations; interpret complex information; frequently make decisions without consulting a supervisor; exercise extensive independent judgment and take appropriate action with limited opportunity to evaluate alternatives
+Exercises extensive independent judgment and takes appropriate action with limited opportunity to evaluate alternatives

 Ability to maintain confidentiality of information and to restrict the use of such information.